nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (missing flashcard field input and index): `edit` <br>
         Expected: Flashcard list panel will not update and input text will turn red to signal an error.
-        Invalid command error message shown in the result display.
+        Result display will output the invalid command error message.

      :bulb: **Note:** Editing of flashcard can also be tested on other fields such as `CATEGORY`, `NOTE`, `RATING`, `DIAGRAM` and `TAG`.